-Now in his fifth season as Whitworth University's head foortball coach in 2018, Rod Sandberg has guided the Pirates to a 31-10 record over his first four years.
-The Bucs are coming off of consecutive 8-2 records 2016 and 2017 and they went 9-2 in 2015, including an appearance in the NCAA Division III playoffs.
+The 2018 Northwest Conference Coach of the Year, Rod Sandberg is in his sixth season as Whitworth University's head foortball coach in 2019.
+Sandberg has guided the Pirates to a 41-11 record over his first five years, including two appearances in the NCAA Division III playoffs (2015 and 2018).
+He coached the Pirates to only the fourth unbeaten regular season in school history (9-0) in 2018 and only the second NCAA playoff victory (48-6 over Claremont-Mudd-Scripps).
+The Bucs' 15-game winning streak, counting the final five games of 2017 and the first ten of 2018, is the second-longest in school history.
 Whitworth was 6-4 in 2014, the best first-year record for a Pirate football coach since Rod Enos led the team to a 6-3 mark in 1965.

 The Pirates set five offensive team records and nine individual offensive records in 2016.
 Quarterback Ian Kolste led all of NCAA Division III in pass completions per game, passing yards and passing yards per games.
 Whitworth achieved at least nine victories in one season for only the fifth time in school history in 2015, a year in which the Pirates ranked among the top five in all of NCAA Division III in turnover margin and in sacks per game.

 Highlights from the 2014 season included two NCAA Division III records by QB Bryan Peterson in a win at La Verne, a 61-45 Homecoming victory over previously unbeaten Willamette and a 62-30 victory over Puget Sound that included seven interceptions.